 - Insoluble celluloses in wheat bran

-They key to proper nutrition is eating a variety of whole foods and as I said before, it’s important to understand what foods contain what.
+They key to proper nutrition is eating a variety of whole foods and learning what foods contain what nutrients.

 For instance if you thought of having a walnut salad with your avocado and salmon, you’d absolutely get a dollop of fibre, but probably too much fat.
 Despite those foods containing good fats, it’s still too much fat.
 Don’t be ignorant to what you put into your body, it’s your responsibility.